Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 • Farmhouse Chaource

-The 75 centilitre bottle is the standard format for AOC Champagne.
-This volume allows for six flutes filled to twelve centilitres.
-The cylindrical natural cork stopper ensures a perfect seal while allowing very slight gas exchange, which is favourable to the wine's slow evolution.
+The 150 centilitre magnum corresponds to the standard format of the AOC Champagne appellation.
+This volume allows for 12 flutes filled to twelve centilitres.
+The cylindrical natural cork stopper ensures an airtight seal while allowing very slight gas exchange, which favours the slow evolution of the wine.

 The Plus de Bulles expert's opinion